tacofish/CoCPortlandME/README.md

 # Call of Cthulhu, Portland, Maine Campaign
+## Introduction
+This Call of Cthulhu campaign is meant to give players a taste of the desperate terror that H.P.
+Lovecraft instilled in his readers as they descended into madness with the victims in his tale.
+The goal in this campaign is not to be historically accurate, but to give enough of a real sense to things to allow the players to relate what's happening in the game to actual places.
+People contained within are purely fictional, as are many of the events (duh, it's a Call of Cthulhu game).

+The game is set JUST after the United States entered World War II.
+Keep in mind that once the US entered the war, it turned from an isolationist state to a war machine.
+However, the population was terrified, as the possibility of the Germans winning the war seemed inevitable.
+Suspicion, intrigue, and suspense are obvious side-plots that can arise.
+As with most of these kinds of games, you'll have only as much fun as the amount of effort you put in.

 ## Preparatory Information
 The year is 1942.
 The United States has entered the Great War, after the Japanese bombed Pearl Harbor in a sneak attack meant to cripple the US military.
 Europe is all but ready to topple to the Nazi war machine, as fascism spreads like wildfire.